Plan Your Visit to the Maryland Zoo

 Bring your spirit of adventure for an up-close look at some of the world's most impressive wildlife.

 Tucked into bucolic Druid Hill Park, a 745-acre expanse in the heart of the city, the Maryland Zoo in Baltimore feels like a secret find of the best possible variety.
 Home to more than 1,500 animals from 200 species, the zoo is not only impressive in its range, but it’s also one of the country’s oldest, dating back to 1876.
 Ready to check out some wildlife?
-Read on for all the info you’ll need for planning your day at the Baltimore zoo.
+Read on for all the info you’ll need for planning your day at the zoo.

 Must-See Exhibits